Chelsea sign Brighton's Caicedo for initial £100m

 "It's a dream come true to be here and I can't wait to get started with the team."

+Caicedo, who joined Brighton for £4m in February 2021, has agreed an eight-year contract at Stamford Bridge and the Blues have an option of a further year.

-It is understood the initial fee is £100m, with the additional £15m in payments mostly based on appearances.
+The additional £15m in payments is based mostly based on appearances and Brighton expect to receive the entire £115m in a short period of time.

-Brighton expect to receive the entire £115m in a short period of time while the Seagulls have also negotiated a significant sell-on clause.
+The Seagulls have also negotiated a significant sell-on clause for the midfielder.

-The full £115m fee would mean Chelsea broke the British record twice in 2023, following the £107m purchase of Argentina midfielder Enzo Fernandez in January.
+If Chelsea pay the full £115m fee it would mean they break the British club record twice in 2023, following the £107m purchase of Argentina midfielder Enzo Fernandez in January.

+"Moises has proved himself as a standout player in European football over the past 18 months," said Chelsea co-sporting directors Laurence Stewart and Paul Winstanley in a statement.

+Brighton director of football David Weir believes Chelsea are signing "one of the top midfielders in the world".

 - Why Caicedo is perfect for Chelsea - Danny Murphy analysis

 Brighton had set a fee in excess of £100m for Caicedo this summer and said they felt no-one would reach it.

-Chelsea are believed to have bid £80m previously.
+"Moises expressed a strong desire to move on, and at that point it was crucial our valuation was met in full," said Brighton chairman Tony Bloom.

-In his news conference before the Seagulls' game against Luton, manager Roberto de Zerbi said he had "already forgotten" about Caicedo, adding: "Bigger clubs can buy our players but they can't buy our soul or spirit."
+In his news conference before the Seagulls' season opener against Luton, manager Roberto de Zerbi said he had "already forgotten" about Caicedo, adding: "Bigger clubs can buy our players but they can't buy our soul or spirit."

-Caicedo joined Brighton from Ecuadorian side Independiente del Valle for £4m in February 2021, although he did not make his Premier League debut until April 2022.
+Caicedo joined Brighton from Ecuadorian side Independiente del Valle in 2021 but did not make his Premier League debut until the following April.

 He asked to leave Brighton in the January transfer window earlier this year and Arsenal had multiple offers turned down for the midfielder before he signed a new contract until 2027 in March.